|

 and a drab decor

-show me to be something devoid of life
+show me to be something devoid of

 but the furniture says otherwise.